 Is NICServ.exe causing High CPU Usage?

-You can find this by opening the Task Manager application and find the NICServ process and check the CPU usage percentage.
+You can find this by opening the Task Manager application and finding the NICServ process and checking the CPU usage percentage.

 How to check GPU Usage of NICServ.exe?

 To check NICServ.exe GPU usage.
 Open the Task Manager window and look for the NICServ.exe process in the name column and check the GPU usage column.

 I hope you were able to learn more about the NICServ.exe file and how to remove it.
 Also, share this article on social media if you found it helpful.